To set the scene, here’s a poem by the wonderful Matt Harvey:

 Soil let’s not spoil all that you are

 Loads of living bits, all from a star

 Let me lie in the soil – soft, warm, dark and sexy

 Soil you taste so good

 According to Tim Smit, of the Eden Project, (and I’m sorry I have not been able to find the source), we are genuine Earthlings as the microbes in the soil are the same as those in humans.
-Definitely a good reason to be buried, rather than cremated.
+All the more reason to return our bodies when we die, in our completeness, to the real creator of all living things.
 In the words of Satish Kumar “It is a sin to deny the earth your cauliflower stalk” (or your body… the same thing?)